Frank W. Notestein: Education and career

-In his educational life, Notestein attended three different colleges.
+Notestein attended three different colleges.
 Notestein spent his first year of college as a freshman at Alma College but later transferred to College of Wooster in 1923 and received a Bachelor of Science in economics.
 He then attended graduate school at Cornell University and later received a PhD in social statistics in 1927.
 Notestein completed his graduation thesis and set off to Europe where he studied occupational mortality for a year.
 Notestein was immediately offered a research associate position at Milbank Memorial Fund.
 He started in 1928, and while he was in the position, Notestein provided better understanding of declining fertility rate and mortality rate in the late nineteenth century and early twentieth century.

 Contributions to demography

 Frank W. Notestein in 1945 provided labels for the types of growth patterns of the demographic transition that was found by Warren Thompson sixteen years earlier.
 With his modern thinking about population, Notestein introduced a program of research and graduate training at American University, as well as creating leadership in scholarship, the formation of policy, and technical assistance in matters relating to populations.

+For his contributions, Notestein was elected to the American Philosophical Society in 1945 and the American Academy of Arts and Sciences in 1963.